gailcliff/ml/README.md

 machine learning smh

 SUPERVISED LEARNING
-Give your algorithms inputs and correct outputs for those inputs, train it to predict outputs given its learnings from the input/output pairs it got, even if it's given inputs that were not in its training set.
+Give your algorithms inputs and correct outputs for those inputs (examples), train it to predict reasonable outputs given its learnings from the input/output examples it got, even if it's given inputs that were not in its training set.

-Examples of supervised learning: regression
+Examples of supervised learning: regression and classification.

+The main difference between regression and classification lies in the type of output they predict.
+Regression algorithms are used to predict continuous values like price, salary, or age, while classification algorithms are used to predict discrete values such as gender, spam detection, or true/false outcomes.

+Regression finds correlations between dependent and independent variables to predict continuous variables.
+Example: Weather forecasting where past data is used to predict future weather conditions.
+Types of Regression Algorithms: Linear Regression, Polynomial Regression, Ridge Regression, Lasso Regression, etc.

+Classification algorithms divide datasets into discrete classes based on various parameters to predict discrete outcomes.
+Example: Email spam detection where emails are categorized as spam or not based on training data.
+Types of Classification Algorithms: Decision Tree Classification, K-Nearest Neighbors, Logistic Regression, Naïve Bayes, Random Forest Classification, Support Vector Machines.

+In summary, regression predicts continuous values while classification predicts discrete outcomes based on different machine learning problems and datasets